yonathanavila/yonathanavila/README.md

 ### Hi there 👋

-- 🔭 Working on Blockchain and Ethereum Leyer 2
+- 🔭 Working on Blockchain and Ethereum Layer 2
 - 🌱 Learning English
 - 📫 How to reach me: yonathanacruz2015@gmail.com